 What is Skin Cancer in Dogs?

 Skin cancer in dogs is the abnormal growth of skin cells.
-It is the most common type of canine cancer, accounting for about one-fifth of all cancer diagnoses.
+It is the most common type of cancer in dogs, accounting for about one-fifth of all cancer diagnoses.

 The types of skin cancer are classified according to the specific skin cells they affect.
 Since the skin has many layers and even more types of cells, there are many types of skin cancer.